Bedtime Stories (album): Legacy

 According to Quentin Harrison from music website Albumism, the "genesis of [Madonna's] second career epoch"―Ray of Light, Music (2000), and American Life (2003)―began with Bedtime Stories, an album "meant to be experienced in its entirety [...] that eschewed controversy and platformed Madonna's singular abilities as a singer and songwriter".
 Bianca Gracie also perceived traces of the record on Madonna's eleventh studio album Hard Candy (2008), and in the work of contemporary female singers like Rihanna, Banks, Jhené Aiko, and Tinashe.
-According to Scottish musician Sophie, who collaborated with the singer on 2015's "Bitch I'm Madonna", "[Bedtime Stories] is so much more fully formed and sexy than a lot of the trip-hop stuff that was coming out around that time.
+According to Scottish musician Sophie, who collaborated with Madonna on 2015's "Bitch I'm Madonna", "[Bedtime Stories] is so much more fully formed and sexy than a lot of the trip-hop stuff that was coming out around that time.
 It's definitely been an influence on my own music".
 While Mike Wass from Idolator felt Bedtime Stories helped create the "blueprint for the Pop Girl R&B crossover", Gay Times Sam Damshenas and Daniel Megarry concluded that, "listened to in the current musical landscape, [the album] sounds remarkably current – more so than any other early-to-mid Madonna release".

-Bedtime Stories is considered Madonna's most underrated and overlooked work, due to it being "sandwiched between her most controversial (Erotica) and, arguably, her best (Ray of Light)", according to Smith.
-More than 25 years after its release, in April 2020, the singer's fanbase launched #JusticeForBedtimeStories, a social media campaign that caused it to reach the first spot of the iTunes albums chart.
-According to Luminate, little over 1,000 physical copies of the album were sold in the week ending April 30.
+Bedtime Stories has been considered one of Madonna's most underrated and overlooked works, due to it being "sandwiched between her most controversial (Erotica) and, arguably, her best (Ray of Light)", according to Smith.
+More than 25 years after its release, in April 2020, Madonna fanbase launched #JusticeForBedtimeStories, a social media campaign that caused it to reach number one on the iTunes albums chart.
+According to Luminate, a little over 1,000 physical copies of the album were sold in the week ending April 30.
 Madonna herself acknowledged the campaign and thanked her fans for their support.